aridjayarecipes/cutesrecipes.web.app/content/post/2249-easiest-way-to-prepare-any-night-of-the-week-pumpkin-cinnamon-rolls.md

 - "Preheat the oven to 375 degrees F. Drizzle butter into 3 pie pans (or a larger baking dish) and smear it all over the bottom of the pans."
 - "Turn out the dough onto a floured surface and press it into a rectangular shape.
 If it is overly sticky, sprinkle generously with flour until easier to handle.
 Flour a rolling pin and roll the dough into a large rectangle about 18 inches by 24 inches."
 - "For the filling: Drizzle the melted butter over the dough and smear it all over the surface with your fingers.
 Mix together the brown sugar, granulated sugar, cinnamon, ginger and nutmeg in a medium bowl.
 Sprinkle this mixture all over the surface of the dough, covering all the melted butter.
 Sprinkle with 1/2 cup to 3/4 cup chopped pecans."
 - "Starting at the top, roll the dough toward you into a large log, moving back and forth down the line of dough (in a "typewriter" motion) and always rolling toward you.
 Roll it tightly as you go so the rolls with be nice and neat.
-When it&#39;s all rolled, pinch the seam closed and turn the roll over so that the seam is facing down.
+When it's all rolled, pinch the seam closed and turn the roll over so that the seam is facing down.
 Slice into 1/2- to 3/4-inch slices and place the slices in the buttered pan(s).
 Allow to rise for 20 minutes."
 - "Bake until the rolls are nice and golden brown around the edges, 15 to 18 minutes."
 - "For the frosting: While the rolls are baking, make the frosting by combining the cream cheese, powdered sugar, milk, butter and salt in the bowl of an electric mixer.
-Beat until fluffy, adding more milk if you&#39;d like a thinner frosting."
+Beat until fluffy, adding more milk if you'd like a thinner frosting."
 - "Frost the rolls the second they come out of the oven.
 Sprinkle the extra pecans over the frosting, then allow them to sit for 15 minutes before serving."
 categories:
 - Recipe